 Make sure you have a way to connect your phone to the car’s audio system.
 Newer cars may have Bluetooth connectivity.
 If you have an older vehicle, an AUX cord is your best bet.

 Talking on the phone while driving is not only illegal in most countries, but also very dangerous.
-Instead, you can connect a handsfree Bluetooth kit to safely take phone calls while behind the wheel.
+Instead, you can connect a handsfree Bluetooth kit to safely make phone calls while behind the wheel.

 Newer vehicles often have this feature as a standard option in the infotainment system.